odoo/tutorials/note.md

             #TODO: investigate the write method to update a recordset instead of a for loop
             #in fields.py def write(self, records, value):

+python monkey patching: dynamically modify of extend method or class.
+Allows to change or replace methods attributes or classe (often used in testing)